Jithan: Plot

-Thamizharasu comes up with a plan of using Priya to trap Surya and asks Priya to cooperate with the plan.
-Thamizharasu wants Priya to bring Surya to a deserted place which is already surrounded by police.
+Tamizharasu comes up with a plan of using Priya to trap Surya and asks Priya to cooperate with the plan.
+Tamizharasu wants Priya to bring Surya to a deserted place which is already surrounded by police.
 Priya should talk pleasingly to Surya and in the meantime, should place her shawl over Surya, so that the police can trap him.
 Everything progresses well as per plan.
 Surya comes to the place to meet Priya.

 Surya becomes emotional and starts describing his love towards Priya from childhood.
 He also explains certain events where Priya actually misunderstood him previously.
 On hearing these, Priya understands Surya to be an innocent and kindhearted person who loves her a lot.
-Thamizharasu overhears their conversation, understands Surya's good nature, and decides to trap him alive instead of killing.
-Thamizharasu instructs Priya to put her shawl on Surya, but Priya changes her mind.
+Tamizharasu overhears their conversation, understands Surya's good nature, and decides to trap him alive instead of killing.
+Tamizharasu instructs Priya to put her shawl on Surya, but Priya changes her mind.
 She informs the truth to Surya and pleads him to run away.
 Upon knowing the plan, Surya tries to escape, but suddenly it rains whereby revealing his presence because water droplets on Surya make others see it.
-Despite Thamizharasu's instructions, Singampuli shoots Surya in the head as payback for Surya humilitating him by embarrassing Singampuli in his own house by stripping him naked.
+Despite Tamizharasu's instructions, Singampuli shoots Surya in the head as payback for Surya humiliating him by embarrassing Singampuli in his own house by stripping him naked.
 Singampuli arrogantly laughs and brags to both Surya and Tamizharasu, celebrating his revenge.
 Surya falls to the ground, rolling as he dies and his body becomes visible to everyone.
 Tamizharasu admonishes Singampuli for his shallowness.
 Priya cries seeing Surya's dead body, as she understood his good nature before his death.

 Production

 The film began production as a multilingual film with Ram Gopal Varma producing the Hindi version (Gayab) while Radhika Sarathkumar produced the Tamil version.
 The film was announced in January 2004, with R. B. Choudary's son Ramesh signed to make his Tamil debut.
 Part of the film was shot in Chennai.
-Two songs were shot at Phuket Province.
+The songs "Ennai Thedi" and "Coimbatore" were shot at Phuket Province.
 Unlike Gayab, the film was made with a tragic ending.

 Soundtrack

 The music was composed by Srikanth Deva and released by Star Music.
 The music from the film has several inspirations: the "Coimbatore" song reuses lyrics from "Kunguma Poove" from Maragatham (1959), the song "Ah Mudhal Akku" is a kuthu remix of "Koduthellam Koduthaan" from Padagotti (1964) and the background score was reused from Dhoom (2004).
-The song "Aa Mudhal Akku" was reused for the 2006 Telugu movie Khatarnak as "Doma Kudithe Chicken Guniya".
+The song "Aa Mudhal Akku" was reused for the 2006 Telugu movie Khatarnak as "Doma Kudithe Chicken Guniya" and in the 2009 Kannada movie Chamkaisi Chindi Udaysi as "Colour Colour Duniya".